Reporting an Immediate Risk

 We have the following Safeguarding measures in place:

-Causes for Concern – all staff are asked to report any causes for concern to the Designated Child Protection Lead using a written pro forma.
+Causes for Concern – all staff are asked to report any causes for concern to the Designated Safeguarding Lead using a written pro forma.
 Any concerns will be shared with parents/carers as early as possible as more often than not there are extremely reasonable explanations for the concern.
 All concerns are recorded and kept securely and confidentially.
 Concerns may range from children being visibly upset, persistent lateness/non-attendance to children ‘disclosing’ concerns.

 Attendance –Reasons will be sought for all absences and lateness.
 Attendance and lateness is monitored by the Learning Mentor and any concerns will be referred to the DCPO.
 First day calls are made between 9.30 am and 10 am by the Office Staff and any concerns may be referred to Attend EDC (EWO) who may be asked to make a visit to the home.
 Records are kept of phone calls and visits.
 Parents/Carers will always be informed of any concerns around attendance at the earliest point.
 The school may refer attendance concerns to the Education Welfare Service/ Attend EDC.